ultradns/terraform-provider-ultradns/docs/data-sources/probehttp.md

 In addition to all of the arguments above, the following attributes are exported:

 * `transaction` - (Computed) (Block Set) List of nested blocks describing the http requests sent for a single probe.
 The structure of this block is described below.
 * `total_limit` - (Computed) (Block Set) Nested block describing the total amount of time spent on all http transactions.
-The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
+The structure of this block follows the same structure as the [`limit`](#nested-limit-block-has-the-following-structure) block described below.

 ### Nested `transaction` block has the following structure: